MITgcm/MITgcm/doc/getting_started/getting_started.rst

 specifies the reference potential temperature profile (in :sup:`o`\ C for the ocean and K for the atmosphere) starting from the level k=1.
-Similarly, :varlink:`sRef` specifies the reference salinity profile (in ppt) for the ocean or the reference specific humidity profile (in g/kg) for the atmosphere.
+Similarly, :varlink:`sRef` specifies the reference salinity profile (in psu or g/kg; see Millero (2010) :cite:`millero:10` ) for the ocean or the reference specific humidity profile (in g/kg) for the atmosphere.

 The form of the equation of state is controlled by the character variables :varlink:`buoyancyRelation` and :varlink:`eosType`. :varlink:`buoyancyRelation` is set to ``OCEANIC`` by default and needs to be set to ``ATMOSPHERIC`` for atmosphere simulations.
 In this case, :varlink:`eosType` must be set to ``IDEALGAS``.
-For the ocean, two forms of the equation of state are
-available: linear (set :varlink:`eosType` to ``LINEAR``) and a polynomial approximation to the full nonlinear equation ( set :varlink:`eosType` to ``POLYNOMIAL``).
-In the linear case, you need to specify the thermal and haline expansion coefficients represented by the variables :varlink:`tAlpha` (in K\ :sup:`--1`) and :varlink:`sBeta` (in ppt\ :sup:`--1`).
+For the ocean, several forms of the equation of state are available.
+For a linear approximation (set :varlink:`eosType` to ``LINEAR``), you need to specify the thermal and haline expansion coefficients, represented by the variables :varlink:`tAlpha` (in K\ :sup:`--1`) and :varlink:`sBeta` (in psu\ :sup:`--1`).
-For the nonlinear case, you need to generate a file of polynomial coefficients called ``POLY3.COEFFS``.
-To do this, use the program :filelink:`utils/knudsen2/knudsen2.f` under the model tree (a Makefile is available in the same directory and you will need to edit the number and the values of the vertical levels in :filelink:`knudsen2.f <utils/knudsen2/knudsen2.f>` so that they match those of your configuration).
+For a polynomial approximation to the full nonlinear equation (set :varlink:`eosType` to ``POLYNOMIAL``), you need to generate a file of polynomial coefficients called ``POLY3.COEFFS``.
+To do this, use the program :filelink:`utils/knudsen2/knudsen2.f` under the model tree (a Makefile is available in the same directory; you will need to edit the number and the values of the vertical levels in :filelink:`knudsen2.f <utils/knudsen2/knudsen2.f>` so that they match those of your configuration).

-There there are also higher polynomials for the equation of state:
+There there are also higher polynomials choices for the equation of state:

 ``’UNESCO’``:
     The UNESCO equation of state formula of Fofonoff and Millard (1983)